 Safety and environmental impact

-Pros of lithium-ion batteries
+Pros and cons of lithium-ion batteries

 - higher energy density